 - Possession of a valid Marriage and Family Therapist (MFT) license issued by the California Board of Behavioral Sciences (BBS); OR

 - Possession of a valid Professional Clinical Counselor (LPCC) license issued by the California Board of Behavioral Sciences (BBS);

-- One (1) year of clinical experience with children (Special Condition).
+- One (1) year of adult medicine experience (Special Condition).

 One (1) year of full-time employment is equivalent to 2,000 hours (2,000 hours of qualifying work experience is based on a forty (40) hour work week).
 Any overtime hours that you work above forty (40) hours per week are not included in the calculation to determine full-time employment.
 Applicants must meet the minimum qualification requirement by the final filing date unless otherwise noted.

 The above minimum qualifications reflect special conditions associated with the position(s) to be filled.
 They may differ from the standard minimum qualifications associated with this classification.

 The stated desirable qualifications may be used to identify job finalists at the end of the selection process when candidates are referred for hiring.